 How your donation can help

-$50 can help provide inclusive music, movement and therapy services to children as part of their child care activities.
+$50 can help provide integrated music, movement and therapy services to children as part of their child care activities.

 Help a Child Start School

-$500 can enable our educators and allied health team to work collaboratively with individual families to help children with additional needs to transition to school successfully.
+$500 can enable our Educators and Allied Health professionals to work with individual families to help children with additional needs to transition to school successfully.